The Secret to Tender Turkey or Chicken Meatballs

-When it comes to a low fat ground meat like turkey or chicken, keeping meatballs moist and tender can be a little more challenging.
-To avoid tough, dry meatballs, consider one or two of these tips:
+When it comes to a low fat ground meat like turkey or chicken, keeping meatballs moist and tender can beย a little more challenging.
+To avoid tough, dry meatballs, here are some tips:

-• Add moisture inducing ingredients to the mix (finely chopped or grated onions, parsley or other veggies, Parmesan cheese, BBQ sauce, cream, etc.).
-You know I don’t mean add all of them – pick and choose one or two based on what you have on hand and the flavor you’re going for.
+• Addย moisture inducing ingredients to the mix (finely chopped or grated onions, parsley or other veggies, Parmesan cheese, BBQ sauce, cream, etc.). ย You knowย I don’t mean add all of them – ย pick and choose one or two based on what you have on hand and the flavour you’re going for.

 • Bake your meatballs in the oven to prevent overhandling and overcooking.

-• Braise your meatballs in your favorite sauce to keep them nice and tender.
-If a crispy brown outside is important to you, brown them in a frying pan before adding them to the sauce – just brown the outside, don’t worry about cooking all the way through as they’ll get cooked in the sauce.
-I would do this, but my kids are adverse to anything in sauce.
-They don’t even like dip with their veggies or dressing on their salads.
-When it comes to meatballs – they want them straight up.
-I don’t know what’s crazier, their sauce freakishness or the fact that I fall for it and serve sauce on the side.
-Sheesh!
+• Braise your meatballs in your favorite sauceย to keep themย nice and tender. ย If a crispy brown outside is important to you, brown them in a frying pan before adding them to the sauce – just brown the outside, don’t worry about cooking all the way throughย as they’ll get cooked in the sauce.
+However, if you prefer having meatballs on the side, cook them all the way through.
+You can always double or triple the recipe and freeze meatballs for future use.

-• Keep your meatballs at least 1 inch in size or bigger – you know what they say about small balls!
-Actually,I don’t know what they say about small balls, but they do tend to dry out more quickly.
+• Keep your meatballs at least 1 inch in size or bigger so they don’t dry out.

 Those are my secret tips for making awesome meatballs.
 I’m sure you’ve got a few secret tips up your sleeve too!
 Feel like sharing?
 Comment below or send me an email and let me know.